-There is one HUC 10-digit subwatershed in the Tennessee portion of the North Fork Holston River Watershed (HUC 06010101).
+There is one HUC 10-digit subwatershed in the Tennessee portion of the Group 3 portion of the Tennessee portion of the Holston River Watershed (HUC 06010102).

 Information for this chapter was obtained from databases maintained by the Division of Water Pollution Control or provided in the WCS (Watershed Characterization System) data set.
 The WCS used was version 2.0 (developed by Tetra Tech, Inc for EPA Region 4) released in 2003.